coracle-social/how-to-nostr/content/book.md

 Relay hints have another function though, which is to force relays to federate.
 If an event including a relay hint is published to a censorious relay, the hint cannot be removed without invalidating the event's signature.
 As a result, relays are forced to decide either to reject these events entirely, or accept them and thereby advertise someone they would otherwise choose to censor.

-This make is possible for a user's events to still be discoverable across the network, even their public key is banned from a significant portion of popular relays.
+This make is possible for a user's events to still be discoverable across the network, even if they are banned from a significant portion of popular relays.
 Clients can take advantage of this dynamic in order to heal the network, prompting users to update their relay selections to route around censorship.

-If this all seems very abstract, take a look at https://how-nostr-works.pages.dev/#/pathological - this page includes several animations that illustrate how relay hints help keep the network healthy.
+If this all seems very abstract, take a look at https://how-nostr-works.pages.dev/#/pathological — this page includes several animations that illustrate how relay hints help keep the network healthy.

 Properly implementing robust relay selections across the many heuristics, bootstrap mechanisms, and relay hints is obviously complex, and could be made simpler if re-designed from scratch.
-But solving this problem is essential to making Nostr censorship resistant, and because of the many different use cases that Nostr supports with its open data model an unlimited number of heuristics may be appropriate.
+But solving this problem is essential to making Nostr censorship resistant, and because of the many different use cases that Nostr supports with its open data model, an unlimited number of heuristics may be appropriate.

-## Content Migration
+### Content Migration

 There's one more wrinkle to relay selections which needs to be addressed before we're done here.
 What happens if the relays selected by a given heuristic change over time?
 This most commonly happens when a user changes his outbox relays, but it can occur for any other relay selection heuristic.
 Normally this problem is ignored or overlooked in implementations, but because nostr relays are not intended to be trusted either now or perpetually, having a story for how to manage this problem is an essential part of any complete implementation.